How Does Catnip Work? It Triggers a 10-Minute High

 Don’t just throw it on the floor.
 Use it strategically!

-• Storage Hack: The oils evaporate over time.
-Keep your dried catnip in the freezer to maintain its potency.
+• Storage Hack The oils evaporate over time.
+Keep your dried catnip in the freezer in an airtight container to maintain its potency.

 FAQ